Course Basket

 Year 1

 In the first year two units are taught.
-One is assessed through a controlled assessment; the other unit is an examination at the end of the year.
+One is assessed through a

 Year 2

-In the second year two more units are taught.
-One is assessed through an internal assignment, the other is assessed through an exam at the end of the year.
+through an internal assignment, the other is assessed through an exam at the end

 The L3 Diploma in Criminology is equal to an A Level, and you will combine this subject with two other A Level options.
 Good combination subjects include Sociology, Psychology and Law to extend and supplement these aspects of the course.
 Another useful subject group is English or Media as there are common themes between these subjects but also complements any subject on offer in the Sixth Form.
 Learners who study Criminology can also continue to do this subject at university or a range of different humanities-based subjects.
 Criminology is useful if you are considering the Police or roles in the legal professions including the courts or victim support.
 It also complements a range of apprenticeships and further education programmes.